Macerul/AURAS/README.md

 5.  **Generate Synthetic data**:
     *   Click **"Generate"** button to view the synthetic generation interface.
-    *   Select the desired models for generation, configure the parameters and click **"Generate Synthetic Data"** to start the
+    *   Select the desired models for generation, configure the parameters and click **"Generate Synthetic Data"** to start generating samples.
-    *   generation process.